Vermont Overland Rally

 Can I bring my family and the dog?
 Yes, the price is per vehicle, so bring them all.

 Speaking of, will there be a quieter, separate family camping area?
-The main campfire will be by the pool so that’s likely where there will be late night noise.
-Best to camp in the woods across the river for truly quiet camping.
+The main late night campfire will be by the pool so that’s likely where there will be late night noise.
+We’ll have quiet area camping in the northerly pasture near the firewood supply, but best to camp in the woods for truly quiet camping.

 Who’s responsible for me when I’m “off-campus?”
 While we’ll go to great lengths to ensure your comfort and safety at the venue, during the day, when you go out into the wilds of Vermont, you’re on your own.
 All planned overlanding routes are merely suggested and they are all on public state and town highways.
 While there will likely be other groups coming through, you will truly be on your own out there.
 Go alone or go in small groups, but just be aware that our responsibility for you stops at the gate of the farm.
 VOR is where you come to actually use your training and knowledge, so be smart out there.